plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 ## What about Object-Relational mapping (ORM) frameworks?

-Clearly the database itself belongs to the frameworks circle but what about the repository (adapter) accessing it?
+As already stated, the database itself is a detail which belongs to the frameworks circle but what about the repository accessing it?
 We want to use these cool ORM frameworks like [Entity Framework](https://docs.microsoft.com/en-us/ef/) or [Hibernate](http://hibernate.org/) for repository implementation, right?
 I mean: who wants to write plain SQL queries manually in 2019?
 Instead, we just put some annotations to our entities, derive our repository implementation